StarRocks/starrocks/docs/loading/Loading_data_template.md

 - Creating and loading the table using schema inference
 - Creating a table by hand and then loading the data

-> Tip
+> **NOTE**
 >
-> The dataset used in these examples is available in a StarRocks S3 bucket.
+> The dataset used in these examples is hosted in an S3 bucket in a StarRocks account.
 Any valid `aws.s3.access_key` and `aws.s3.secret_key` can be used, as the object is readable by any AWS authenticated user.
 Substitute your credentials for `AAA` and `BBB` in the commands below.

 #### Querying directly from S3

+Querying directly from S3 using `FILES()` can gives a good preview of the content of a dataset before you create a table.
+For example:

+- Get a preview of the dataset without storing the data.
+- Query for the min and max values and decide what data types to use.
+- Check for nulls.

 ```sql
 SELECT * FROM FILES(